nishantsingh604/panne-picks/README.md

 **Panne-Picks** is an intelligent, emotion-driven book recommendation system.
 It uses advanced Natural Language Processing (NLP) and Machine Learning (ML) techniques, including **Large Language Models (LLMs)** and **Vector Search**, to help users find books matching their emotions, preferences, and interests.

-This project was developed while completing the freeCodeCamp course,
-**"Build a Semantic Book Recommender with LLMs – Full Course."**

 ---